godotengine/godot-docs/tutorials/ui/bbcode_in_richtextlabel.rst

 ~~~~~~~~~~~~

 For tags that allow specifying a color by name, you can use names of the constants from
 the built-in :ref:`class_Color` class.
-Named classes can be specified in a number of
+Named colors can be specified in a number of
 styles using different casings: ``DARK_RED``, ``DarkRed``, and ``darkred`` will give
 the same exact result.